-Infinite scrolling is a design approach that pulls in the next set of content automatically as a user scrolls towards the bottom of the page.
+Infinite scrolling is a design approach that pulls in the next set of content automatically as a user scrolls toward the bottom of the page.
 The idea is that the user never reaches the end of the page.

-Think about Facebook, have you ever hit the bottom of the page on their platform?
+Think about Facebook.
+Have you ever hit the bottom of the page on their platform?
 The answer is no. They will always load in new content.
 This can be done automatically or with an action such as clicking on a “More Posts” button.

 There are many items to consider when deciding to use infinite scroll over pagination and there are pros and cons to both.
-How does infinite scroll effect usability?
+How does infinite scroll affect usability?
 Will it impact my SEO negatively?

 This post is meant as a tutorial so I won’t go into too much detail on the pros and cons, but these are the items that must be considered before setting up infinite scroll.
 Here are some quick pros and cons.

 Infinite Scroll Pros: